Jaclyn99/github-tutorial/README.md

 8. Take a screenshot of your GitHub forked repo with your README and template folders
 9. You will receive a participation grade based on the existence of this branch with your README :)

+This study investigated 6-year (2015 - 2021) changes in UBC Vancouver's campus buildings, canopy height and cover, and its impact on coyote activity, by leveraging building, LiDAR, and coyote sighting public data.
+This was achieved through three core steps: (A) processed building shapefiles to visualize historical campus construction, (B) analyzed LiDAR data to create canopy height models and plot canopy cover with tree height thresholds as variables for tracking height- and area-based vegetation changes, and (C) interpreted maps to examine the relationship between building development, trees growing, greenspace connectivity, and coyote sightings.

 **You will receive a participation grade based on the existence of this branch with your README :)**

 testing commmits